openscanhub/openscanhub/docs/development.md

 Run `podman-compose up --no-start` - this commands prepares all the services and a network for them but doesn't start them.

-### Start the db and the hub
+### Start the db first

-Run the following commands each in the separated terminal windows so you can follow their outputs later:

-* `podman start -a db` and wait until it's ready for connections.
+Run the following command in the separated terminal window so you can follow its outputs later: `podman start -a db` and wait until it's ready for connections.
-* `podman start -a covscanhub`

-You can start the worker container in the same way, but not now as the hub is not yet ready for it.

-### First-time setup

-We need to:

-* import database dump, and
-* create users.

-#### Database
+#### Restore the database from backup, if you want

+If you want to, you can restore a database backup from the production server.
+If not, you can skip these steps and covscanhub will create an empty database for you.

 * Download database backup from https://covscan-stage.lab.eng.brq2.redhat.com/covscanhub.db.gz
 * Import the database into the running container: `gzip -cd covscanhub.db.gz | podman exec -i db psql -h localhost -U covscanhub`
+* Run the migration SQL script: `cat production_to_dev_database.sql | podman exec -i db psql -h localhost -U covscanhub`

+### Start the hub

+Now, you can start the hub with: `podman start -a covscanhub`.
+The hub will try to apply known migrations to your database.
+If it fails, all the migrations will be faked.
+Make sure your database is either empty or in a consistent state.

+You can start the worker container in the same way, but not now as the hub is not yet ready for it.

 #### Covscan hub users